schizyfos/Goal/README.md

 # Goal
-create an AI learning model, outlined in the references bellow
+Create an AI learning model, outlined in the references bellow

 # References: